MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
 When `useAcrylic` is set to `true`, this sets the transparency of the window for the profile.
-Accepts floating point values from 0-1.
+This accepts floating point values from 0-1.

 **Property name:** `acrylicOpacity`